jupyterlab/extension-examples/react/react-widget/README.md

-# React Widget - Using React in JupyterLab
+# React Widget

+> Create a React.js Widget in JupyterLab.

 This extension shows how to use the `ReactWidget` wrapper from `@jupyterlab/apputils` to use React in a JupyterLab extension.